 For those short camping trips or times when you want an extra small first aid kit to take along, why not use one of your old prescription bottles?
 These are the perfect size to fit some of the essentials like band-aids, tablets, and sanitizing wipes, and they fit easily into your pocket or backpack for emergencies.

 #4: Portable Washing Machine

 When you’re on an extended camping trip and plan on spending more than a few days out in the wilderness, you probably want to make sure you can wash your clothes somewhere along the way.
-Rather than trying to find a river or scrubbing hard with your hands in a bucket, you can bring along your very own washing machine.
+Rather than trying to find a river or scrubbing hard with your hands in a bucket, you can bring along your very own camp-size washing machine.
 Simply use a plunger and a bucket with a lid, cut a hole big enough for the plunger handle to fit through, and viola.

 #3: Dorito Fires

 Most people probably have a packet of Doritos lying around somewhere in their campsite, but did you know they could actually be used to start fires?
 If you’re having a problem finding other kindling to use, throw a few of the corn chips down and amaze yourself.
 Obviously, this shouldn’t be your first plan and only used as a backup, but it’s nice to know they’re good for more than just stuffing our faces with.